GaganBehrh/p5frontendpart/README.md

 * The comments could be liked or followed by the other users

 ## Acknowledgements and Credits
-Mentor and Tutor support Media Info Inspired by "Moments App"
+Mentor and Tutor support Media Info Inspired by "Moments App",some of the text was inspired by he Readme file on React Bootstrap website